Many of you responded to Monday’s post saying that the most challenging comfort zone of all is your home.

 It might be “I’m doing what I know” zone.

-But if you sense God calling you out of an unhealthy comfort zone, here are some things to keep tucked close as you begin:
+If you sense God calling you out of an unhealthy comfort zone, here are some things to keep tucked close as you begin:

 You can ask for help